Foreign policy of the George W. Bush administration

-The main event by far shaping the foreign policy of the United States during the presidency of George W. Bush (2001–2009) was the 9/11 terrorist attacks against the United States on September 11, 2001, and the subsequent war on terror.
+The main event by far shaping the United States foreign policy during the presidency of George W. Bush (2001–2009) was the 9/11 terrorist attacks against the United States on September 11, 2001, and the subsequent war on terror.
 There was massive domestic and international support for destroying the attackers.
 With UN approval, US and NATO forces quickly invaded the attackers' base in Afghanistan and drove them out and the Taliban government that harbored them.
 It was the start of a 20-year quagmire that finally ended in failure with the withdrawal of United States troops from Afghanistan.

 Other interactions with foreign nations during this period included diplomatic and military initiatives in the Middle East, Africa, and elsewhere.
 Important economic developments that occurred during Bush's presidency include the several free-trade agreements.

 The chief advisors of the president were Secretaries of State Colin Powell and Condoleezza Rice, National Security Advisor Stephen Hadley, and Vice President Dick Cheney.

 Appointments

 Approaching foreign policy

 George W. Bush had little experience or interest in foreign policy prior to the presidency and his decisions were guided by his advisers.
-In a political gaffe in 2000, for example, Bush confused Afghanistan's ruling Taliban with a musical band.
+In a gaffe in 2000, for example, Bush confused Afghanistan's ruling Taliban with a musical band.
 Bush embraced the views of Cheney and other neoconservatives, who de-emphasized the importance of multilateralism; neoconservatives believed that because the United States was the world's lone superpower, it could act unilaterally if necessary.
 At the same time, Bush sought to enact the less interventionist foreign policy he had promised during the 2000 campaign.
 Also during the 2000 presidential campaign, Bush's foreign policy platform included support for stronger economic and political relationship with Latin America, especially Mexico, and a reduction of involvement in "nation-building" and other small-scale military engagements.

 Oliver argues that Bush was quickly influenced by ideologues who argued for unilateral action to establish US primacy in world affairs.
 They included Vice President Dick Cheney, Defense Secretary Donald Rumsfeld, and National Security Advisor Condoleezza Rice, – with Secretary of State Colin Powell as a non-ideological centrist.